lukamiletic95/papers/Push pull push HEAP PSS.md

 *FN* node now contains information about its partial view.
 This information is provided by the underlying peer sampling service.
 Function *initPSS()* initializes PSS on a given *FN*  node.
 Different methods for initializing PSS are described in [13].

-**Observe that only the implementation of the _selectNodes()_ function changes.** This is the function in
+**Observe that only the implementation of the _selectNodes()_ function changes.** This is the function in charge of providing a node with its peer subset.
+Peer subset is, in this case, chosen according to the calculated optimal fanout of the node and the size of its partial view.
+Since HEAP calculates a node's desired fanout, denoted as *f*, the algorithm will always chose *f* nodes at most from its partial view.

 #### Concluding the idea
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NzMzODc4NTQsMTM1MzgyNzkyMiwtMT
+eyJoaXN0b3J5IjpbMTc0NzYxMDg5NiwxMzUzODI3OTIyLC0xMD
-AwOTU5NTk3NCw1MDgyODEwNjYsLTEyMTgwODA4OTcsLTE1MTY1
+A5NTk1OTc0LDUwODI4MTA2NiwtMTIxODA4MDg5NywtMTUxNjUx
-MTcyNDYsLTExNDY3NDIwNzEsLTEyMDA1NjM5OTAsLTEwNTExMT
+NzI0NiwtMTE0Njc0MjA3MSwtMTIwMDU2Mzk5MCwtMTA1MTExNz
-c3NjUsLTE2ODYzODM0MzUsODMwMjI4MzczLDQ1MzM2OTgyMSwt
+c2NSwtMTY4NjM4MzQzNSw4MzAyMjgzNzMsNDUzMzY5ODIxLC03
-NzI5MjY1NDc1LDEyODExNzA4MjEsMTAwMzg4NTUwOSwxMDQ2OD
+MjkyNjU0NzUsMTI4MTE3MDgyMSwxMDAzODg1NTA5LDEwNDY4Mz
-M0ODYwLDE3MzY1NDExNzEsLTExMzY3NzM1MTAsLTY4OTQ0Nzky
+Q4NjAsMTczNjU0MTE3MSwtMTEzNjc3MzUxMCwtNjg5NDQ3OTI0
-NCwtNTg5NTQ3MDI4XX0=
+LC01ODk1NDcwMjhdfQ==
 -->